dmd-program/dmd-100-sp18/topics/interaction_design.md

 > The term affordance refers to the relationship between a physical object and a person (or for that matter, any interacting agent, whether animal or human, or even machines and robots).
 An affordance is a relationship between the properties of an object and the capabilities of the agent that determine just how the object could possibly be used.
 A chair affords (“is for”) support and, therefore, affords sitting.
 Most chairs can also be carried by a single per- son (they afford lifting), but some can only be lifted by a strong person or by a team of people.
 If young or relatively weak people cannot lift a chair, then for these people, the chair does not have that affordance, it does not afford lifting.

-From Norman's description, we can start to see the relationship between semiotics and universal design.
+From Norman's description, we can start to see a strong relationship between semiotics and inclusive design practices.

 # Citation